 Vultures provide services that benefit humankind immeasurably.
 They make our environment cleaner by clearing rotting carcasses and other organic waste, and evidence suggests this also helps limit the spread of infectious diseases.
 In Africa, they are also an important ally to rangers, circling above elephant carcasses killed for their ivory thus leading them to poaching activity.
 And they do all this for free.
 Their demise therefore presents a socioeconomic problem as yet uncalculated and often unappreciated.

-In recognition of this urgent cause, our passionate anonymous supporters are providing match funding for the first US$10,000 raised, making your contribution go even further.
-Your donation will therefore be DOUBLED, delivering twice the impact.
+In recognition of this urgent cause, our passionate anonymous supporters provided match funding for US$20,000 raised, making your contribution go even further.

 We’re making a difference